smartpcr/sqlite-benchmark/docs/persistence.md

   - stores current snapshot for each entity type and cachekey
   - do not store deleted entities, only current version
   - when cache key is a hash from query parameters, such as resover context, json is stored as a separate field in the metadata table
+- **EntryListMapping**:
+  - Maps list cache keys (e.g., query results) to individual entry cache keys
+  - Enables efficient retrieval of all entries belonging to a cached list
+  - Supports list invalidation and query result caching
+  - Uses composite primary key (ListCacheKey, EntryCacheKey) for unique mappings
+  - Physical delete only (no soft delete support)
+  - Version field represents the version when the list was created
+  - Individual entries may be updated independently after list creation, so their current versions in the main entity table may differ from the version stored in this mapping
 - **EntityType**:
   - `CacheEntity` table stores metadata about each entity type, its serialization type and store type associated with deployed version.
   - Used for data migration and schema evolution (note: the logic can be complex and should move to separate design doc)